-At the Migraine and Headache Center of the Kiel Pain Clinic, we have introduced a specialized consultation for the care of patients with severe, therapy-resistant forms of migraine and other chronic pain diseases, for which occipital nerve stimulation (ONS) or other neuromodulation procedures were necessary for treatment.
-Depending on individual requirements, an implanted neurostimulator for peripheral nerve stimulation can be reprogrammed on an outpatient or inpatient basis.
-Experts at the Kiel Pain Clinic have special certification for operating and reprogramming neurostimulation systems.
-The aim is to ensure an optimal individual effect of the neurostimulation system.
-The patients receive a series of different parameter combinations individually programmed by a doctor.
-The position of the electrodes as well as the individual anatomical peculiarities of the patient are taken into account.
-The individual sensory aspects of the stimulation must be determined and individually adjusted and recorded for an optimal stimulation effect.
-Experience has shown that reprogramming must be carried out in individual cases during the postoperative course after re-implantation of the neurostimulation system in order to adapt the parameters to the course of treatment.
-To carry out the reprogramming, an appointment can be made directly by telephone as part of the neuromodulation consultation by calling 0431-20099400.
+At the Migraine and Headache Center of the Kiel Pain Clinic, we have established a specialized consultation service for the care of patients with severe, therapy-resistant forms of migraine and other chronic pain conditions, for whom occipital nerve stimulation (ONS) or other neuromodulation procedures have become necessary for treatment.
+Depending on individual needs, reprogramming of an implanted neurostimulator for peripheral nerve stimulation can be performed on an outpatient or inpatient basis.
+Experts at the Kiel Pain Clinic have special certification for the operation and reprogramming of neurostimulation systems.
+The goal is to ensure optimal individual effectiveness of the neurostimulation system.
+Patients receive a series of different parameter combinations individually programmed by a physician.
+The position of the electrodes, as well as the patient's individual anatomical characteristics, are taken into account.
+The individual sensory aspects of the stimulation must be determined and individually adjusted and recorded for optimal stimulation effect.
+Experience has shown that, in some cases, reprogramming is necessary during the postoperative period following the implantation of a new neurostimulation system to adapt the parameters to the course of treatment.
+To arrange for reprogramming, an appointment can be made directly by calling the specialist consultation hour for neuromodulation on 0431-20099400.

 Neuromodulation

-There are only a few effective treatment options for particularly severely affected patients with chronic migraines and other severe chronic pain.
-Standard therapy procedures are usually without lasting effectiveness.
-Recently, peripheral nerve stimulation (PNS) has come into focus as a treatment option.
+For patients suffering from severe chronic migraines and other serious chronic pain, there are few effective treatment options.
+Standard therapies are generally not effective in the long term.
+Recently, peripheral nerve stimulation (PNS) has come into focus as a treatment possibility.
 Peripheral nerve stimulation is a specific application of neuromodulation.
-Successful use is possible for headaches, back pain, neck pain, arm and leg pain.
-Due to the increasing progress of microelectronics, it is possible to implant a pacemaker-like device under the skin and thus enable continuous neuromodulation.
+It can be successfully used for headaches, back pain, neck pain, and arm and leg pain.
+Thanks to advances in microelectronics, it is now possible to implant a pacemaker-like device under the skin, enabling continuous neuromodulation.
 The device is about the size of a matchbox.
-The implantation of the neurostimulator is carried out in cooperation with the neurosurgery clinics at the University Hospital Schleswig-Holstein.
-The indication, pre- and follow-up care, programming as well as progress and success monitoring are carried out by experts from the Kiel Pain Clinic.
+The neurostimulator is implanted in cooperation with the neurosurgery departments of the University Hospital Schleswig-Holstein.
+The indication, pre- and post-operative care, programming, and monitoring of progress and success are carried out by experts from the Kiel Pain Clinic.

-To treat chronic migraines, a special rechargeable system can be implanted, meaning there is no need to change the battery.
-The stimulator sends electrical signals to the occipital nerve (ON), located just under the skin of the neck.
-Due to this special location, the treatment option is also called occipital nerve stimulation (ONS).
-The mode of action of occipital nerve stimulation is explained by changes in electrical regulation in the brainstem.
-The pattern of pain signals is modulated and masked by continuous stimulation.
+A special rechargeable system can be implanted to treat chronic migraines, eliminating the need for battery changes.
+The stimulator sends electrical signals to the occipital nerve (ON), located directly under the skin at the back of the neck.
+Due to this specific location, this treatment option is also called occipital nerve stimulation (ONS).
+The mechanism of action of occipital nerve stimulation is explained by changes in electrical regulation in the brainstem.
+The pattern of pain signals is modulated and masked by the continuous stimulation.
 The constant hypersensitivity in the nervous system is balanced and reduced.
-The function of the neurostimulator system and the peripheral nerve stimulation can be compared to that of the pacemaker.
-It is assumed that neuromodulation activates and stabilizes the body's own defenses against pain, thus naturally reducing sensitivity to pain signals.
-The individual steps of implanting the system and further details can be found here .
+The function of the neurostimulator system and the peripheral nerve stimulation are comparable to those of a cardiac pacemaker.
+It is believed that neuromodulation activates and stabilizes the body's own pain defense mechanisms, thus naturally reducing sensitivity to pain signals.
+The individual steps of the system implantation and further details can be found here .

 [media id=46]